The C.B. Smith Park campground is closed for renovations and is scheduled to reopen on November 1, 2014.

 Camping is the Number One outdoor vacation activity in America.
 So says the Travel Industry Association trade group, which also reports that a third of adults in the U.S. have gone on camping trips in the past five years, and only 6 percent of them concluded the experience wasn’t for them.
-RV Trade Digest confirms the popularity of this heavily family-oriented activity, citing a 23 percent increase in total campground and RV bookings from January to May 2008 versus the same period in 2007.
 That’s a lot of happy campers.
 “These numbers show that camping continues to be a strong and viable vacation option even in this uncertain economy,” says Linda Profaizer, president of the National Association of RV Parks and Campgrounds.

 In Broward County, five county parks offer campgrounds: C.B.
 Smith, Easterlin, Markham, Quiet Waters, and T.Y.
 All but Quiet Waters offer sites with full RV hookups, and all have picnic tables, charcoal grills, and restroom complexes with hot showers.
 C.B.
 Smith and T.Y. include laundry rooms, while T.Y.’s restrooms are also air-conditioned.
 All parks with campgrounds have Wi-Fi access.
 Please contact the park office for Wi-Fi access locations.

 At Quiet Waters, a unique Rent-a-Tent package is available.
 Each site includes a platform with a pre-set-up 10-foot-by-10-foot canvas tent (capacity six), a fire ring, a grill, a picnic table, electricity, and running water.
 Also available are two tepee sites, each with a grill, a fire ring, and a picnic table.
+Renters are able to use sports equipment found in the park office free of charge, and can also purchase a discount pass to Splash Adventure water park during the aquatics season.
 No RV sites are offered at this location.

 All campgrounds provide after-hours security.
 Two pets per campsite are allowed with proof of current vaccinations and appropriate licenses.
 Pets must be registered at check-in and must be kept on a leash no longer than six feet at all times when not inside the RV or tent.
 The City of Oakland Park's Oakland Bark dog park is within walking distance of Easterlin, and Markham has its own Barkham at Markham dog park a short distance from the campground.